Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 By bus (and foot): Take the 112 from Lymington, Hythe or Dibden Purlieu and alight at Hill Top Gate.
 Exbury is roughly a 45-minute walk (2.4 miles) south on Exbury Road and Summer Lane.
 During the summer months you can also take the New Forest Tour Bus (green route) which stops inside Exbury's car park every hour.

-*LATEST UPDATE* The grounds of Highcliffe Castle and the car park are open.
-The Castle…
+The Castle and grounds of Highcliffe Castle and the car park are open.
+Magnificent Grade…

 Adventure Wonderland has now re-opened for pre-booked ticket entry.
 Dorset’s number 1…

 *LATEST UPDATE* Moors Valley Country Park and Forest remains open during November.
 Check…

 Russell-Cotes Art Gallery and Museum has now re-opened.
 The Russell-Cotes Art Gallery and…

 COVID-19 VISITENGLAND WE’RE GOOD TO GO ACCREDITED BUSINESS.
 Come along and enjoy a unique…

 Splashdown Poole has now re-opened with updated opening hours and operating procedures to…

 Brownsea Island has now re-opened for pre-booked ticket holders.
 A beautiful island with…